ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 The first thing you'll notice when watching is that the film flat-out *looks* sensational.
-It's one of the most 60's films you'll ever see, a hyper-stylized view of the era with a constant stream of 60's Pop eye candy.
+It's one of the most 60's films you'll ever see, a steady stream hyper-stylized eye candy.

 {{< gallery
   "/images/10th-victim-first-meeting.jpg"